bsingh17/Chatbot/src/data/nlu.md

 - Is financial aid available?
 - financial aid
 - scholarship
+- will you any refund?
+- Will you be giving a refund if i am not willing to continue?
+- Is their any refund policy if i am not willing to continue?
+- Hey bot can you please tell me about refund policy at MissionED?
+- Please tell me about the refund policy.
+- any refund policy at MissionEd?
+- any refund policy?
+- Do you provide refunds?
+- Can i get a refund if i don't want to continue?
+- can i get refund?
+- I want my money back.
+- I want a refund.
+- Give me refund
+- Give me my money back
+- I don't want to continue give me my money back.
+- I don't want to continue, i want a refund.
+- till when can i get refund?
+- deadline for applying for a refund
+- what is the last date to apply for a refund?
+- end date to apply for refund
+- till when i can appply for refund?
+- hey bot i want refund
+- I am not continuing so i want my money back.

 # intent: not_interested
+- Stop the process
+- I would not like to continue
+- I wouldn't like to continue
+- stop this process
+- Do not proceed
+- Do not proceed further
+- Do not proceed ahead
+- don't proceed ahead
+- i wouldn't proceed ahead
+- stop it bot
+- stop bot
+- don't proceed with the process
+- Do not proceed with the process
+- Do not proceed the process ahead
+- I am not willing to continue
+- I'm not willing to continue
+- Its not my type
+- I would not like to proceed
+- I am not willing to proceed
+- Naah this is not what i want
+- No this is not for what i am here
+- no this is not what i want
 - I am not interested
 - not interested
 - I am not at all interested